 If it helps, do like a lot of warm countries do and take a siesta in the afternoon heat.
 Just make sure you’re up early enough to get everything you want in and don’t nap too long or you won’t get up to enjoy the late afternoon awesomeness that summer delivers.

 Find A Mister

 No, I’m not talking about finding the band or a nice fella.
-Whether you’re having some drinks on the deck or having lunch with a bunch of friends on a terrace, water misters are a great way to stay cool on a hot summer afternoon.
+Whether you’re having some drinks on the deck or having lunch with a bunch of friends on a terrace, cool mist humidifiers are a great way to stay cool on a hot summer afternoon.